 Example.
 You paid a yearly fee for the registration of your car.
 Part of the fee was based on the car's value and part was based on its weight.
-You may deduct only the part of the fee that was based on the car's value.
+You can deduct only the part of the fee that was based on the car's value.

-Other Taxes
+Line 8 Other Taxes